poppinlp/fastify-frame-guard/README.md

 ## Options

-This plugin has all options which the middleware in helmet gives and support a new feature.
+This plugin has all options which the middleware in helmet gives and support a new option `allowedDomains`.

 ### action {string}